HamidIdifi/hackathon-InDatacore-frontend/README.md

 # DashBoard Frontend

-This repository contains the frontend codebase for the full-stack application built with Angular (or React) and integrates Angular Materials for UI components.
+This repository contains the frontend codebase for the full-stack application built with Angular and integrates Angular Materials for UI components.
 CanvasJS is utilized to generate interactive and visually appealing charts.

 ## Features